Eric Harold Neville

-Eric Harold Neville, known as E. H. Neville (1 January 1889 London, England – 22 August 1961 Reading, Berkshire, England) was an English mathematician.
+Eric Harold Neville (1 January 1889 London, England – 22 August 1961 Reading, Berkshire, England), known as E. H. Neville, was an English mathematician.
 A heavily fictionalised portrayal of his life is rendered in the 2007 novel The Indian Clerk.
 He is the one who convinced Srinivasa Ramanujan to come to England.

 Early life and education

 Eric Harold Neville was born in London on 1 January 1889.
 He attended the William Ellis School, where his mathematical abilities were recognised and encouraged by his mathematics teacher, T. P. Nunn.
 In 1907, he entered Trinity College, Cambridge.
 He graduated second wrangler two years later.
 He was elected to a Fellowship at Trinity College.

 While there he became acquainted with other Cambridge fellows, most notably Bertrand Russell and G. H. Hardy.

 In 1913 Neville married Alice Farnfield (1875-1956); they had a son Eric Russell Neville in 1914 who died before his first birthday.
 Neville remained married to Alice until her death.
 Neville was emotionally close to the mathematician Dorothy Wrinch whose biographer considered that Neville was in love with her from 1930.